dgkirkwood/isemab/README.md

-# MAB device-replacement program using Cisco ISE + Spark
+# MAB device-replacement using Cisco Identity Services Engine (ISE) + Spark

-This project uses a Spark chat interface to give non-IT personnel the ability to replace network-connected devices that require MAC Authentication Bypass (MAB).
+This project uses a Spark chat interface to give non-IT personnel the ability to replace network-connected devices that require MAC Authentication Bypass (MAB) in a secure network access environment.

 See ISEAPI.py for generic API calls to ISE and Spark

 See mabReplace.py for the main program logic

 Note currently this script requires a settings file containing the following:
-* Server IP
+* ISE Server IP
 * ISE ERS username
 * ISE ERS password
 * The Spark Room ID